red-machine-games/goblin-base-server/README.md

 It means that you can run one scenario on N machines with M cores got `N * M` workers simulating a workload.

 Also, we can run benchmarks with any numbers in the cloud for you.
-Contact us to find out more: hello@gbase.tech
+Contact us to find out more: hello@goblinserver.com

 # Further moves
-Check out the full documentation: https://gbase.tech/doc/
+Check out the full documentation: https://goblinserver.com/doc/

 Discuss problems & solutions at our [Discord](https://discord.gg/CuJeNV4)

 Submit tickets if something wrong

 # Security bugs & vulnerabilities
 Please don't post information about vulnerabilities in public issues.
-Email us at security@gbase.tech instead.
+Email us at security@goblinserver.com instead.

 # Managed cloud & Premium support
 We offer Goblin Cloud Server - a version with cloud-only features and fully automated DevOps.
 It means that: